 Nature Unleashed.
-A disaster movie series of limited budget but with big expectations, the fun is found picking out the goofs, the wobbly sets. the hammy script and the fun effects.
-At their core however, they are true to the disaster genre and therefore should be embraced.
-Fire doesn’t sound quite as exciting as the rest in the series – is it too hot to trot?
+A disaster movie series of a limited budget but with big expectations, the fun is found picking out the goofs, the wobbly sets. the hammy script and the fun effects.
+At their core, however, they are true to the disaster genre and therefore should be embraced.
+Fire doesn’t sound quite as exciting as the rest of the series – is it too hot to trot?

 A forest fire started deliberately bursts out of control for four bikers and a rescue ranger who need to escape quickly.